weifund/weifund/README.md

 ## <a name="alpha"></a> Hosted Alpha

 Please connect this with your geth or cpp Ethereum client before running.
-The "/amdin" is the dApp management and deployment panel.
+The "/admin" page is the dApp management and deployment dashboard.

 <a href="http://weifund.meteor.com">http://weifund.meteor.com</a>